finlaysonstudio/jaypie/README.md

     * If an unexpected error escapes the handler, Jaypie returns this when it is caught
 * Unreachable
     * In theory the block is literally not reachable and we want to put something there to make sure it stays that way
+    * For example, a complicated chain of `if`/`else` that should always return and cover all cases, may throw this as the last `else`
+    * A configuration error means what happened was possible but should not have happened, an unreachable error means it should not have been possible

 ### Functions